Ice hockey: Game

 Traditional layout of an ice hockey rink surface.

 An NHL ice hockey rink.
 It includes a trapezoid behind the goal line and a blue painted area in front of the goal.
 The blue lines are also closer together than they are on a traditional rink.

 While the general characteristics of the game remain constant, the exact rules depend on the particular code of play being used.
 The two most important codes are those of the IIHF and the NHL.
 Both of these codes, and others, originated from Canadian rules of ice hockey of the early 20th century.

 Ice hockey is played on a hockey rink.
 During normal play, there are six players on ice skates on the ice per side, one of them being the goaltender.
-The objective of the game is to score goals by shooting a hard vulcanized rubber disc, the puck, into the opponent's goal net at the opposite end of the rink.
+The objective of the game is to score goals by shooting the puck into the opponent's goal net at the opposite end of the rink.
 The players use their sticks to pass or shoot the puck.

-With certain restrictions, players may redirect the puck with any part of their body.
-Players may not hold the puck in their hand and are prohibited from using their hands to pass the puck to their teammates unless they are in the defensive zone.
-Players can knock a puck out of the air with their hands to themselves.
-Players are prohibited from kicking the puck into the opponent's goal, though unintentional redirections off their body or equipment, including skates, are permitted.
-Players may not intentionally bat the puck into the net with their hands or any part of their body.
+With certain restrictions, players are allowed to redirect the puck using any part of their body.
+However, they may not catch or hold the puck in their hand, and using the hands to pass the puck to a teammate is prohibited unless the player is in the defensive zone.

+Players are permitted to knock the puck out of the air to themselves using their hands, but they may not kick the puck into the opposing net.
+Unintentional deflections off the body or equipment, including skates, are allowed.
+Deliberately batting the puck into the goal with the hands or any other part of the body is prohibited.

 Hockey is an off-side game, meaning that forward passes are allowed, unlike in rugby.
 Before the 1930s, hockey was an on-side game, meaning that only backward passes were allowed.
 Those rules emphasized individual stick-handling to drive the puck forward.
 With the arrival of offside rules, the forward pass transformed hockey into a true team sport, where individual performance diminished in importance relative to team play, which could now be coordinated over the entire surface of the ice as opposed to merely rearward players.

 Players from the South Carolina Stingrays perform a line change.
 A line change is a substitution of an entire line at once.